ERC-8054/ERC-8054/README.md

 ### Decimals Consistency

 Forked tokens MUST use the same decimals as the source token to prevent balance inconsistencies and loss of precision.
-Mismatch decimals MAY lead to incorrect balances and loss of precision.
+Mismatched decimals MAY lead to incorrect balances and loss of precision.

 ### Future Checkpoints

 Forking at a future checkpoint SHOULD be prevented by implementations.
-If allowed, forked token balances MAY become inconsistent and lead to accounting error.
+If allowed, forked token balances MAY become inconsistent and lead to accounting errors.

 ### Checkpoint Nonce Overflow